aardvarkpepper/cubiczirconia/frontend/README.md

 Look again for how to use multiple params.
 From different components?
 From same component?

+Mystery:  Why does the GenericTable css styling apply to the UserDetails table?

+Index passes variable down to "detail".  user setState set to variable.
+If variable not set, then axios call to retrieve data.  (such as if URL called directly).
+Render component to indicate if axios was called or not.

+Call axios 20 units at a time - limit what goes in state, limit rendering thousands potential components instead only 40 at a tie or whatever.

+Passing props.location.value through React Link does not work when page refreshed or using back/forwards buttons on browser.

+In UsersIndex, axios is called then props passed to sub-component "GenericTable".
+But where we access individual users, accessing GenericForm, there is no parent component.
+Perhaps I should create one.
+It does seem logical, though this is not what we did in class.

+Add escape clauses for UserEdit and UserDetails in case somehow data passed is null.
+Though it shouldn't happen.
+How can the component even be called outside of the wrapping context?
+And the wrapping context provides the variable.
+But it's useful in case someone else uses the component improperly, perhaps?
+Encapsulation?

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).